GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-dashboard-listing/index.md

        alt="Screenshot of the Chrome Web Store developer dashboard item listing tab", height="472", width="800" %}

 Add the store listing information for your item that isn't in the ZIP file, such as a long description, screenshots, videos, and links to related sites.
-You’ll need the following to finish your item’s store listing:
+You'll need the following to finish your item's store listing:

 - A **detailed description** of your item.
 Write your description to entice users to download your item.
 Make sure to start your description with a concise statement of what your item does, so